Starter Packs

 For This American Life, the *story of my singing voice, before and after Testosterone … see also my first story for TAL, described just above.

-For 99% Invisible: *Where Do We Go From Here? - my reported audio deep dive about the past and future of bathroom design, featuring many smart and cool people including Susan Stryker.
-Also see: my recent shorter, personal essay for Cosmopolitan “Learning to Pee at age 37” …
+For 99% Invisible: *Where Do We Go From Here? - a reported audio deep dive about the past and future of bathroom design.

-NEW!
-For Eater: “The Delicious, Life-Saving Joys of the Trad Trans Lifestyle” (could easily be filed with “mental health” above as well … )
+My essay for Eater: “The Delicious, Life-Saving Joys of the Trad Trans Lifestyle”

 on “Self-Care”

-Listen to me discuss my whole “What’s Helping Today” premise more and my views on “mental health” and “self-care” more during this interview on the TED podcast, How to Be a Better Human: “Why We Should Rethink What Mental Health Means”
+Listen to me discuss my whole “what’s helping today” slogan more and my views on “mental health” and “self-care” during this interview on the TED podcast How to Be a Better Human: “Why We Should Rethink What Mental Health Means.

-Perhaps also (this also older) Dear Sandy advice column talking about how I started meditating after 20 years of … trying but … failing.
+Here’s this older Dear Sandy advice column talking about how I finally started meditating after 20 years of trying and failing.

-Also maybe check out: this older essay on running and my own mental health, for Bon Appétit …
+This older essay for Bon Appétit on running and my own mental health

-This old post on how I learned to not just tolerate but love baths …
+This older post on how I learned to not just tolerate but love stuff like baths

 See this (older) long response I wrote to a mother of a trans woman, who was worried about her daughter